songlinjian/Yeti-Project/doc/Apply_research_grant.md

 necessary, include references to support your argument.

 ```
+Yeti DNS project's aim is to build a live Root DNS server system testbed for operational research.
+It is founded by three parties including BII, WIDE and TISF, contributed by its participants.
+It
+has three-years duration and specific research scope.
+To be clear, this application of the grant
+is not for the whole project for three years.
+The grant will be applied by one of the founders &
+coordinators BII to support its research and technical activites in the scope of Yeti DNS project
+in the first year.

+Firstly, the background of Yeti DNS project will be introduced, and then interest of BII in Yeti
+project and its relevence for Internet operation in AP region will be explained briefly.
+The last
+is the expected outcome.

 1. Introduction of Yeti DNS Project

 "One World, One Internet, One Namespace" is the essence for the success of today's Internet.
-T
-he top level of the unique identifier system, the DNS root system, has been operational for 25+
+The top level of the unique identifier system, the DNS root system, has been operational for 25+
 years.
 It is a pivot to make the current Internet useful.
 So it is considered somewhat ossified
 for stability reasons.
 It is hard to test and implement new ideas evolving to a more advanced level
 to counter challenges like IPv6-only operation, DNSSEC key/algorithm rollover, scaling issues, etc.